abbylewis/Seasons_in_lakes/README.md

         -   `Method`: method name (i.e., y-axis label in figure 3)

-        -   Note that it is okay to have multiple seasons of the same name in one file, for example if there are multiple separate stratified periods
+        -   Note that it is okay to have multiple seasons of the same name in one file, for example if there are multiple separate stratified periods.
+We are currently only using one year of data for this figure

-    -   For continuous data, the output format has three columns:
+    -   For continuous data, the output format has three columns (with one year of data):

         -   `yday`: day of year (numeric)